Dancehall Places

 Dancehall Places is the second studio album by English electronic dance music duo Mint Royale, which was released on 28 October 2002 on Faith & Hope.

 Reception

 BBC's Collective gave solid approval to the album, commenting, "Dancehall Places is filled with 'paaarty toons' which put you in a dancing mood even if they are a bit cheesy."
 They also noted the greater "depth and intelligence" of the slower songs.

 In popular culture

-The song "Show Me" was included in the US version of their debut album "On the Ropes" (1999) and is featured in the National Lampoon productions movie Van Wilder (2002), (although it is not included on the official soundtrack).
-The track samples the song "Sesiya Hamba" from the musical Ipi Tombi.
+The song "Show Me" was included in the US version of Mint Royale's debut album On the Ropes (1999) and was featured in the National Lampoon produced film Van Wilder (2002), (although it is not included on the official soundtrack).
+The track samples the song "Sesiya Hamba" from the 1974 musical Ipi Tombi.

-The music video for "Blue Song" was directed by Edgar Wright, who made the video using his original concept for his later film Baby Driver.
+The music video for "Blue Song" was directed by Edgar Wright, Wright would use the same concept from the music video for his 2017 film Baby Driver.

 Track listing

 All songs were written by Chris Baker and Neil Claxton, except where noted.